esheldon/nsim/config/README.txt

        - sim-emnbr09
            - neighbors and object from cosmos, nbrs with flux 0.1
+           - center of object shifted +/- 0.5 pixels
            - run-emnbr09-max01
+             only keeping detections within 2 pixel radius does not account for when close blend shifts gets called one object and peak is closer to the nbr.
+Better would be to do properly with detections and pulling out centered stamps

            s2n_r > 10 T_r/Tpsf > 0.5